5"x7" oil on clayboard

-We were there on a very foggy morning and the atmosphere, coupled with Kate's story inspired me to write the following story.
-Today I finally completed a small painting to go with it.
+We were there on a very foggy morning and the atmosphere, coupled with Kate's story inspired me to write the following.

 Outside, the mist is still so thick that the edge of the water can’t yet be seen.
 She follows the sound of the waves until she is completely engulfed in whiteness.
-It’s a disconcerting feeling and would be completely disorienting if she were not able to turn and see the soft glow of the gas lamps that are still lit around the hotel, signaling to her the way home.
+It’s a disconcerting feeling and would be completely disorienting if she were not able to turn and see the soft glow of the gas lamps that are still lit around the hotel - anchors signaling the way home.
 As long as she can still see their light she is not lost.

-She stands like this for quite some time.
+She stands here for quite some time.
 The fog dissipates.
-She begins to hear voices as the other guests file down to dip their feet in the ocean, morning cups of coffee in hand.
+She begins to hear voices as the other guests file down to dip their feet in the ocean, morning cups of coffee in their hands.
 She turns toward the hotel.
 The gas lamps have been turned off.

 Guests she passes on her way back to her room pay her no mind.
-It is quite rare for one to acknowledge her.
-How long has she been tolerating this indifference?
+It’s quite rare for one to acknowledge her.
+How long has she been tolerating their indifference?
 She can’t recall.
 She’s waiting for someone.
 As time passes, she seems to be forgetting for whom that is, just as they seem to have forgotten that she is here.

 She returns to her room.
 Her companions are gone, probably down to breakfast.
 She isn’t hungry.
 She returns to her place at the window, looking out onto the beach.
 Waiting for tomorrow.